sonic-net/SONiC/doc/mgmt/SONiC_HAMD_RBAC_HLD.md

 In the radius repo, the following have been modified:

 1. libnss-radius :
-	- In this section, the group name is read from the environment variable and the corresponding MPL is set, in order to enforce the group name sent from the Radius server.
 	- Added support for the two new roles : secadmin and netadmin
-	- Corrected the supplementary groups of the existing roles : admin and operator.
+	- The HAMD's group-mapping file will be read and used to populate the secondary groups of the tacacs+ users to be created.
 	- The remote users will be written into the STATE_DB from the Radius module itself.
 	- Code for writing into the STATE_DB has been added => db.cpp
 	- Changes in the Makefile and related files to compile C and C++ code together have been added.